John O'Sullivan (columnist)

-A former editor of National Review in the years 1988-1997, O'Sullivan has been an editor-at-large there since then.
+A former editor of National Review from 1988 to 1997, O'Sullivan has been an editor-at-large there since then.

 Early life

 Born in Liverpool, O'Sullivan was educated at St Mary's College, Crosby, and received his higher education at the University of London.
 He stood unsuccessfully as a Conservative candidate for the constituency of Gateshead West in the 1970 British general election.

 In 2014 he moved to Budapest, to set up the Danube Institute.
 He is the Director of 21st Century Initiatives and Senior Fellow at the National Review Institute in Washington, D.C..

 Journalism career

 O'Sullivan is a former editor (1988–1997) and current editor-at-large of the opinion magazine National Review and a former senior fellow at the Hudson Institute.
 He had previously been the editor-in-chief of United Press International, editor-in-chief of the international affairs magazine, The National Interest, and a special adviser to British prime minister Margaret Thatcher.
 He was made a Commander of the Order of the British Empire (CBE) in the 1991 New Year's Honours List.

 In 1998 O'Sullivan was a leading member of the journalistic team that founded the National Post, a right-leaning national newspaper in Canada.

 O'Sullivan is the founder and co-chairman of the New Atlantic Initiative, an international organisation dedicated to reinvigorating and expanding the Atlantic community of democracies.
 The organisation was created at the Congress of Prague in May 1996 by Václav Havel and Margaret Thatcher.

 In 2013, O'Sullivan became first the director and then president of the Danube Institute, a Budapest-based think tank, for which he is paid an annual salary of 150,000 Euros, indirectly financed by the Hungarian government.
-The Danube Institute exists to provide an centre of intellectual debate for conservatives and classical liberals and their democratic opponents in Central Europe.
+The Danube Institute exists to provide a centre of intellectual debate for conservatives and classical liberals and their democratic opponents in Central Europe.
 Based in Budapest and Washington, D. C., it seeks to engage with centre-right institutions, scholars, political parties and individuals of achievement across the region to discuss problems of mutual interest.

 Concurrently, in February 2015 O'Sullivan also became the editor of the Australian monthly magazine Quadrant.
 In January 2017 he stepped down as editor and become the international editor.

 O'Sullivan has published articles in Encounter, Commentary, The New York Times, The Washington Post, Policy Review, The Times Literary Supplement, The American Spectator, The Spectator, The American Conservative, Quadrant, The Hibernian, the Hungarian Review and other journals, and is the author of The President, the Pope, and the Prime Minister (Washington, D.C.: Regnery, 2006).

 Philosopher Roger Scruton praises O'Sullivan's book, which "forcefully" argues "that the simultaneous presence in the highest offices of Reagan, Thatcher and Pope John Paul II was the cause of the Soviet collapse.
 And my own experience confirms this."

 He also lectures on British and American politics and is the Bruges Group's representative in Washington DC.